samwiseg0/libvips-snap/README.md

 # libvips-snap
-A precompiled snap for libvips
+A precompiled snap for https://github.com/libvips/libvips